By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Treating Both Simultaneously

 OSA treatment and weight loss are synergistic.
 Effective CPAP therapy improves daytime alertness, enabling physical activity.
-Normalizing sleep architecture improves leptin and insulin sensitivity, facilitating adherence to dietary changes.
+Normalizing sleep architecture improves leptin and insulin sensitivity, helping adherence to dietary changes.
 The combination of CPAP plus structured weight loss consistently outperforms either intervention alone in RCTs.

 Improving sleep quality through a supportive sleep surface also contributes.
 Better-quality sleep improves metabolic hormonal balance and energy for activity.
 For the full OSA management picture, see our obstructive sleep apnea guide and our guide on recognizing sleep apnea symptoms.